yisyang/node-jwks-rsa/README.md

 Supports all currently registered JWK types and JWS Algorithms, see [panva/jose#262](https://github.com/panva/jose/issues/262) for more information.

+Note latest version will require node@^20.19.0 or node@^22.12.0 or newer.

 ### Configure the client

 Provide a JWKS endpoint which exposes your signing keys.